joelburton/computer-setup/osx.md

 Sublime has its own package manager that makes it easy to install additioanl sublime plugins.
 Follow the instructions at the link below to install it (make sure you select Sublime 2):

 https://sublime.wbond.net/installation#st2

-#####pylint
-The pair programming workstations at Hackbright have the pylint plugin installed.
-That's what generates those little red and yellow icons showing you where potential syntax errors in your code may be before you run it.
-Use the Package Manager you installed above to install the pyline plugin.

-*NOTE* This won't work unless you also used pip to install pylint as show above

 #####SublimeLinter
 The pair programming workstations at Hackbright have SublimeLinter already installed.
 That's what generates those little red and yellow icons showing you where potential syntax errors in your code may be before you run it.
 Use the Package Manager you installed above to install the SublimeLinter plugin.